tsipkens/atems/README.md

 ### + **edm_sbs** / EDM-SBS

 The Euclidean distance mapping, scale-based analysis (EDM-SBS) of [Bescond et al. (2014)][bescond] is implement in the `pp.edm_sbs(...)` function.
-This is an adaptation of the original code for use with Matlab and using the binaries above in the place of output from imageJ.
+This is an adaptation of the original code for use with MATLAB and using the binaries above in the place of output from imageJ.
 As such, some minor differences in output should be expected (which are challenging to compare, as the ImageJ output does not have a direct analog here).
 The method remains true to how it is described in [Bescond et al.][bescond] and ports some components from the original Scilab code (version 3, available [here](http://www.coria.fr/spip.php?article910)).

 Among the changes to the original EDM-SBS code, this implementation also applies the EDM-SBS method to individual aggregates.
 While this allows for a better comparison to the other methods here, the method was originally intended to evaluate the primary particle size distribution across a range of aggregates, with uncertaintainty ramifications.
 However, the linear nature of the curves generated by the method means that the overall EDM-SBS curve is simply approximated by the superposition of all of the aggregates.
 This is also output by the present code.